AustinCodingAcademy/alumni-gitbook/2019-summer/1-online-presence.md

 * "Prettify" your LinkedIn profile url with your full name: https://www.linkedin.com/in/danawen
 * Headshot photos:
   * You don't need a professional photographer!
-My headshot photos were taken by a childhood friend and my dad.
+My headshot photos were taken by my dad.

 __Sample LinkedIn profiles__